OfficeDev/Office-Add-in-samples/Samples/Excel.OfflineStorageAddin/README.md

 ```

 ## Questions and comments

 We'd love to get your feedback about this sample.
-You can send your feedback to us in the Issues section of this repository.
-Questions about developing Office Add-ins should be posted to Stack Overflow.
-Ensure your questions are tagged with [office-js].
+You can send your feedback to us in the *Issues* section of this repository.
+Questions about developing Office Add-ins should be posted to [Microsoft Q&A](https://docs.microsoft.com/en-us/answers/topics/office-js-dev.html).

 ## Additional resources
 * [Office Add-ins documentation](https://docs.microsoft.com/office/dev/add-ins/overview/office-add-ins)